How to Identify and Classify Juniper Berries

 A) It is illegal to collect any plant material from public lands.

-B) There are no regulations regarding foraging.
+C) There are no regulations regarding foraging.

-C) Juniper berries are always protected by law.
+D) Juniper berries are always protected by law.

 • 30.
 Which factor is LEAST helpful in identifying different Juniper species?

-A) The shape of the needles.
+A) The overall growth habit of the tree.

-C) The phase of the moon during harvest.
+C) The shape of the needles.

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.